zytedata/url-matcher/README.rst

 Using sphinx-autobuild
 ~~~~~~~~~~~~~~~~~~~~~~

-When working on documentation,it is convenient to use sphinx-autobuild.
+When working on documentation, it is convenient to use sphinx-autobuild.
 First, run ``pip install -r docs/requirements.txt sphinx-autobuild``.
 Then run

 ::